gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS connection prior to the receiver having received the data can result in failure case 1 described in {{Mapping-DTLS}}, which likely result in SCTP association termination.

-## Renegotiation and KeyUpdate

-   DTLS 1.2 renegotiation enables rekeying (with ephemeral Diffie- Hellman) of DTLS as well as mutual reauthentication and transfer of revocation information inside an DTLS 1.2 connection.
-Renegotiation has been removed from DTLS 1.3 and partly replaced with post-handshake messages such as KeyUpdate.
-The parallel DTLS connection solution was specified due to lack of necessary features with DTLS 1.3 considered needed for long lived SCTP associations, such as rekeying (with ephemeral Diffie-Hellman) as well as mutual reauthentication.

-   This specification does not allow usage of DTLS 1.2 renegotiation to avoid race conditions and corner cases in the interaction between the parallel DTLS connection mechanism and the keying of SCTP-AUTH.
-In addition, renegotiation is also disabled in some implementations, as well as dealing with the epoch change reliable have similar or worse application impact.

-   This specification also recommends against using DTLS 1.3 KeyUpdate and instead rely on parallel DTLS connections.
-For DTLS 1.3 there isn’t feature parity.
-It also has the issue that a DTLS implementation following the RFC may assume a too limited window for SCTP where the previous epoch’s security context is maintained and thus changes to epoch handling would be necessary.
-Thus, unless the below specified more application impacting draining is used, there exist risk of losing data that the sender will have assumed has been reliably delivered.

-### DTLS 1.2 Considerations

-   The endpoint MUST NOT use DTLS 1.2 renegotiation.

-### DTLS 1.3 Considerations

-   Before sending a KeyUpdate message, the DTLS endpoint MUST ensure that all DTLS messages have been acknowledged by the SCTP peer in a non-revocable way.
-After sending the KeyUpdate message, it stops sending DTLS messages until the corresponding Ack message has been processed.

-   Prior to processing a received KeyUpdate message, all other received SCTP user messages that are buffered in the SCTP layer and can be delivered to the DTLS layer MUST be read and processed by DTLS.

 ## Handling of Endpoint-Pair Shared Secrets {#handling-endpoint-secret}